 Under windows Iguana has a very good built-in crash reporting system that provides detailed information on what caused a crash to occur.
-It took us a lot of effort to implement but is very useful.

 - Files with the extension *.dmp and *.mdmp